tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- **Kernel density estimation** (**KDE**) is a [non-parametric](https://en.wikipedia.org/wiki/Non-parametric_statistics "Non-parametric statistics") way to [estimate](https://en.wikipedia.org/wiki/Density_estimation "Density estimation") the [probability density function](https://en.wikipedia.org/wiki/Probability_density_function "Probability density function") of a [random variable](https://en.wikipedia.org/wiki/Random_variable "Random variable")
 	-
 * ***Bertossi, Leopoldo, et al. "Causality-based Explanation of Classification Outcomes." _arXiv preprint arXiv:2003.06868_ (2020).***
+	- We dene the explanation problem for a black-box classier.
+ 	- We introduce RESP, a black-box explanation score based on causality.
+	- We describe the formal connection between RESP and SHAP, showing that, while they are somewhat correlated, they are quite dierent.
+	- We establish the computational complexity of RESP and SHAP over two simple probabilistic models of the population.
+Sec.
+5.
+	- We conduct an extensive experimental evaluation.
+Sec.
+6

 * ***Guidotti, Riccardo, et al. "Factual and Counterfactual Explanations for Black Box Decision Making." _IEEE Intelligent Systems_ (2019).***
 	- Blackbox model b